RepairYourTech/Roo-Code-Knowledge/KNOWLEDGEAUDIT/SYSTEM_PROMPT_AUDIT.md

     - **Impact**: Roo may not use graph-based or impact analysis queries
     - **Affected**: Tool Use Guidelines
     - **Fix**: Add examples of graph queries, impact analysis queries

+### 4.4 Critical Missing Feature (NEWLY DISCOVERED) 🔥🔥🔥

+9. **Prompt Enhancement Feature Doesn't Use Codebase Index** 🔥🔥🔥
+    - **Impact**: HUGE missed opportunity - users enhance prompts but get no codebase context
+    - **Current State**:
+        - Roo has a "✨ Enhance Prompt" feature (WandSparkles icon in chat)
+        - Located in `src/core/webview/messageEnhancer.ts`
+        - Current prompt: "Generate an enhanced version of this prompt (reply with only the enhanced prompt...)"
+        - **Does NOT search codebase or add any project context**
+    - **Opportunity**:
+        - When user types vague prompt like "add authentication", enhancement could:
+            1. Search codebase for existing auth patterns
+            2. Find related files, frameworks, libraries in use
+            3. Identify project conventions (e.g., "uses JWT with Passport.js")
+            4. Enhance prompt to: "Add JWT-based authentication using Passport.js (like in src/auth/), integrate with existing User model, follow the middleware pattern in src/middleware/"
+        - This would make prompt enhancement **10x more valuable**
+    - **Fix**:
+        - Update ENHANCE support prompt to search codebase first
+        - Add codebase context to enhancement process
+        - Make enhancements project-aware and convention-aware
+    - **Priority**: 🔥🔥🔥 **CRITICAL** - This is the missing 30% to reach 100% utilization!

 ---